 Phil Williams was born in the commuter-belt of Hertfordshire, where he learnt to escape a comfortable life through sinister fantasy fiction.
-He has worked as an English teacher, a copywriter, a media researcher and a start-up executive, and continues to offer services in writing, editing and tutoring.
-He has lived and worked in Prague, Moscow and the Abu Dhabi desert, though ultimately settled for a quiet seaside town in the UK.
+He has worked as an English teacher, a copywriter, a media researcher and a start-up executive, and continues to freelance in writing, editing and tutoring.
+He lived and worked in Prague, Moscow and the Abu Dhabi desert, before settling for a quiet seaside town in the UK.
 Phil now resides in Worthing with his wife and his unimaginably fluffy dog, Herbert.
 He is currently working on 3 novel series.

-The Faergrowe Free State series follows a group of mercenaries in a near-future world laid to waste by a global war.
-With food scarce and countries replaced by city-states, it’s every person for themselves, with very few striving to restore peace and order.
-The stories focus on English mercenary Scullion and his irreverent involvement in the rise of a new world order.
-The series currently features a Christmas-themed novella, A Most Apocalyptic Christmas, and Scullion is set to return to dispense his own manner of loutish justice in the first Faergrowe novel, The Worst Survive.
+The Faergrowe Free State series follows a group of mercenaries in post-World War 3 America.
+With food scarce and countries replaced by city-states, it’s every person for themselves, a philosophy English mercenary Scullion is particularly fond of.
+The Christmas-themed novella, A Most Apocalyptic Christmas, is already available, with a five-book action-thriller arc due for Scullion in the near future, starting with The Worst Survive.